"Some years ago, having little or no money in my purse, I thought I would sail about a little and see the watery part of the world."

 Anyone who has been bitten by the cruising bug during a weekend away, a two-week sailing vacation, or even just after one night aboard has probably thought to themselves, "I wonder how I could cruise full-time and just sail away?"

 Likewise, the most common cruising question I see on other blogs and sailing forums is, "How much does it cost to go cruising?", or at least some variation of that question focused on the financials.
 And so, I thought I'd pull together what my own research on the matter has taught me and share it with you here on Sail Far Live Free.
 My resources include many fellow bloggers and the online sailing community represented in my two favorite forums (see below).
+If you're feeling good about the costs and want information, inspiration and ideas for earning money while cruising, check out the companion to this post here [Earning while Cruising - Lessons from the Pros].

 |The cruising life aboard s/v Island Bound|